About Me

 • When the ingredients have combined into a dough, knead this gently for a couple of minutes.
 You will probably need a little more flour for this.

-• Cook over a medium flame on a flame tamer for about 10 minutes, or cook in a moderate oven for the same time.
+• Cook over a hot flame on a flame tamer for about 10 minutes, or cook in a hot oven for the same time.
 Turn the base over and add the topping.

 All sorts of goodies can be used to top pizza, of course, and you probably have your favourites.
 If your lockers contain tomatoes, olives and capers, you’re almost there.
 I can also recommend vegan chorizo salami, but would warn against overloading your pizza with too many different flavours.
 After all, a pizza Margherita is immensely popular in Italy and as simple as it comes.
 The following recipe is a voyaging one, for when you aren't overloaded with fresh vegetables.